Welcome to today's edition of the Rush 24-7 podcast.

 So they stop at every pane of glass and every mirror and gaze at themselves, looking for any evidence that the weight's coming back on.

-Start acting confident and knowledgeably that you're in the in the majority and that you have the power and wield it.
+Start acting confident and knowledgeably that you're in the majority and that you have the power and wield it.

-I look at this as everybody in Washington, and I would include many Republicans and certainly the Democrats in the media, Still not understanding Trump.
+I look at this as everybody in Washington, and I would include many Republicans in this, but certainly the Democrats and the media, still not understanding Trump.

 They think momentum has shifted and that they have regained it.